Value: why data products are worth the effort

 3. Tie the measurement to a decision: “If X happens, we do Y.” (Example: if adoption is low over 90 days, consider downgrading to component or adjust the product surface.)

-Rule of thumb: metrics that change slowly are fine — as long as they change in the right direction when you take action.
+Metrics that change slowly are fine — as long as they change in the right direction when you take action.

 Common traps